braincert/Online-Virtual-Classroom/README.md

 ## About BrainCert
-BrainCert (https://www.braincert.com) is a cloud-based all-in-one educational platform that comes integrated with 4 core platforms in one unified solution - courses platform, online testing platform, award-winning virtual classroom, and content management system.
+BrainCert (https://www.braincert.com) is a cloud-based all-in-one unified training platform that comes integrated with 4 core platforms in one unified solution - courses platform, online testing platform, award-winning virtual classroom, and content management system.
 The result - significant cost savings, increasing productivity, and secure, seamless and enhanced user experience across all platforms.